Financial-Times/origami/components/o-header-services/README.md

 _Note: If there is a 'Sign in' option, it should be consistent with other FT products by aligning itself to the right and avoiding different wording such as 'Log in' or 'Login'._

-For an example and markup, see the [title-only header in the Origami Registry](https://registry.origami.ft.com/components/o-header-services@3.2.10#demo-header-with-title-section).
+For an example and markup, see the [title-only header in Storybook](https://o2-core.origami.ft.com/?path=/story/maintained-o-header-services--header-with-title-section&globals=backgrounds:!undefined).

 ### Primary Navigation